 2. Boho Chic

-I don’t know about you but we adore the eccentric, hippie-inspired outfits from festivals past.
-Now you can bring them into the present with midi or maxi skirts worn with bra-lets and gladiator-style sandals.
+I don’t know about you but I adore the eccentric, hippie-inspired outfits from festivals past.
+Now you can bring them into the present with midi or maxi skirts worn with bra-lets and chunky sandals.

 Think: Y2K’s take on sixties bohemia served with a contemporary twist.
 This means braids, peace symbols and extravagant patterns are welcomed.